Thursday, February 27, 2025

 They only cared what they thought,

-and what they could grasp,
+what they could grasp,

 even if embarrassingly little.

-They never inquired; how does it feel to be you?
+They never inquired: how does it feel to be you?

-For if they had, they would have had to listen
+They would have had to listen

 to a perspective very different from the one